lgalaz/fullstack-javascript/react/Error_Boundaries/explanation.md

 ### 2. Why are error boundaries class components?

 React currently provides error boundary APIs only for class components.
-The APIs are `static getDerivedStateFromError` (to render a fallback) and `componentDidCatch` (to log/report errors).
+The APIs are `static getDerivedStateFromError` and `componentDidCatch`. `getDerivedStateFromError` returns state updates (like `{ hasError: true }`), which triggers a re-render so you can show a fallback UI, and `componentDidCatch` is for logging/reporting the error.